kognise/obsidian-aviation/FAR/Volume 1/C Aircraft/0047 Aircraft registration.md

 \(1\) A Certificate of Repossession of Encumbered Aircraft, FAA Form 8050-4, or its equivalent, signed by the applicant and stating that the aircraft was repossessed or otherwise seized under the security agreement involved and applicable local law;

-\(2\) The security agreement (unless it is already recorded at the Registry), or a copy thereof certified as true under §49.21 of this chapter; and
+\(2\) The security agreement (unless it is already recorded at the Registry), or a copy thereof certified as true under [[Volume 1/C Aircraft/0049 Recording of aircraft titles and security documents.md#§49.21   Return of original conveyance.|§49.21]] of this chapter; and

 \(3\) When repossession was through foreclosure proceedings resulting in sale, a bill of sale signed by the sheriff, auctioneer, or other authorized person who conducted the sale, and stating that the sale was made under applicable local law.